FitnessBank Rises To Rate Leader for Online Savings Accounts

 Availability and Application

 The online application does not provide options for designating beneficiaries.
 However, beneficiaries can be designated after the account has been opened and funded by submitting the name, social security number and date of birth for each beneficiary via a secure message within online banking.
 FitnessBank only allows individuals as beneficiaries.
 There is no limit to the number of beneficiaries on an account.

 As an online division of Affinity Bank, FitnessBank operates under Affinity Bank’s FDIC Certificate and shares its financial history.
 Also, Affinity Bank and FitnessBank are treated as the same entity for the purpose of calculating FDIC insurance limits and deposits.

-FitnessBank’s website address (fitnessbank.fit) is listed in the FDIC database as one of the deposit accepting websites of Affinity Bank.
-Note the “.fit” top-level domain (TLD).
+FitnessBank’s website address (fitnessbank.fit) has the “.fit” top-level domain (TLD).
 The “.fit” TLD was made available in 2015 to all who want to identify themselves as part of the fitness community.

-FitnessBank/Affinity Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.98% (excellent) based on March 31, 2019 data.
-In the past year, the Bank increased its total non-brokered deposits by $33.23 million, an excellent annual growth rate of 1.14%.
+FitnessBank/Affinity Bank has an overall health grade of "B+” at DepositAccounts.com, with a Texas Ratio of 9.48% (excellent) based on June 30, 2022 data.
+In the past year, the Bank increased its total non-brokered deposits by $7.12 million, an above average annual growth rate of 1.14%.
 The Bank has assets in excess of $766 million, and deposits in excess of $633 million.
-Please refer to our financial overview of FitnessBank/Affinity Bank (FDIC Certificate # 57264) for more details.
+Please refer to our financial overview of FitnessBank/Newton Federal Bank (FDIC Certificate # 29510) for more details.